opoupeney/dfd/source/devguide/web-gcs/webgc-treeview.rst

 |

-The Treemenu control properties can be set for the following property categories:
+The Treeview control properties can be set for the following property categories:

-* :ref:`webgc-treemenu-main-label`
+* :ref:`webgc-treeview-main-label`
-* :ref:`webgc-treemenu-menu-label`
+* :ref:`webgc-treeview-menu-label`
-* :ref:`webgc-treemenu-styling-label`
+* :ref:`webgc-treeview-styling-label`
-* :ref:`webgc-treemenu-events-label`
+* :ref:`webgc-treeview-events-label`

 |

-.. _webgc-treemenu-main-label:
+.. _webgc-treeview-main-label:

 Main Properties
 ---------------